fractalswift/interval-merge/README.md

     github sometimes has trouble loading notebooks.

     This also makes it easier to handle a variety of different cases (see below).

+    When writing this code I focused on robustness and readability.

     Please note: The code treats the (1,4) (4,6) as non-overlapping but you can change this easily, note is in the code on line 40.